ferchislopez0910/printf/README.md

 **./a.out**
 and there you go!.

-You can also get more information and see some examples by consulting the **man_3_printf** page following these steps:
+You can also get more information and see some examples by consulting the **man_3_printf** page following these steps!

 ## Authors :black_nib: